IPP 2 – Use and Disclosure

 - a serious threat to public health, public safety or public welfare.

 It is not enough for an organisation to form a reasonable belief there is a serious threat.
-IPP 2.1(d) also requires the organisation believe it is necessary to disclose information in order to lessen or prevent the threat.
-‘Necessary’ in this context has been interpreted as ‘that which is … needed; essential; indispensable; that must be done’.25
+IPP 2.1(d) also requires the organisation believe it is necessary to disclose information to lessen or prevent the threat.
+‘Necessary’ in this context has been interpreted as ‘that which is … needed; essential; indispensable; that must be done’.30

 In determining whether a use or disclosure might be regarded as necessary, organisations should consider: